Creating AZW3 • EPUB • MOBI catalogs¶

 If you want all of your library cataloged, remove any search or filtering criteria in the main window.
 With a single book selected, all books in your library will be candidates for inclusion in the generated catalog.
 Individual books may be excluded by various criteria; see the Excluded genres section below for more information.

 If you want only some of your library cataloged, you have two options:

 To begin catalog generation, select the menu item Convert books > Create a catalog of the books in your calibre library.
-You may also add a Create Catalog button to a toolbar in Preferences > Interface > Toolbars for easier access to the Generate catalog dialog.
+You may also add a Create catalog button to a toolbar in Preferences > Interface > Toolbars & menus for easier access to the Generate catalog dialog.

 In Catalog options, select AZW3, EPUB or MOBI as the Catalog format.
 In the Catalog title field, provide a name that will be used for the generated catalog.
 If a catalog of the same name and format already exists, it will be replaced with the newly-generated catalog.